ctarrington/try-rust/hello-timescaledb/rocket-api-server/README.md

 ------------------------------------------------

 * add a diagnostics endpoint to the api
-    * the number of records in the database
+    * the number of records in the database X
-    * the number of objects in the database
+    * the number of objects in the database X
-    * size of the database
+    * size of the database X
-* create a client for the diagnostics endpoint
-* show diagnostics in the server?
-    * interval cmd line option for the diagnostics

 ------------------------------------------------